data-integrations/vertica-bulk-import/docs/VerticaBulkLoadAction-action.md

 Description
 -----------
-Action that  that bulk loads into vertica.
+Action that bulk loads all the files from a given directory into vertica table.

 Use Case